ensdomains/ens-twitter-api/README.md

 Example message

 - #ensrexpirations 1 .eth name has been expired in the last hour
-- vitalik.eth was just expired and will be relased in 90 days
+- vitalik.eth was just expired and will be released in 90 days

 ### /tweet/tobereleased/:duration-:unit/:interval?